-The path, after leaving the village, climbs steeply across the fells on the far side of the valley on its way to Angle Tarn and, eventually, Kidsty Pike.
-I could see it clearly as it cut across the flanks of Place Fell up to Boredale Hause.
-But as I stood looking up at the fellside, I realized I couldn’t do it.
+The official path, after leaving the village, climbs steeply across the fells on the far side of the valley on its way to Angle Tarn and, eventually, the highest point on the C2C: Kidsty Pike.
+I could see the path clearly as it cut across the flanks of Place Fell up to Boredale Hause.
+But as I looked up at the fellside, I realized I couldn’t go that way.
 I couldn’t possibly climb Kidsty Pike – not today.
-There were several reasons:

 I now knew what to expect – another day of plunging through fresh, deep snow trying to follow invisible paths and across an area of the Lakes I was unfamiliar with;

-this new wind, strong down here in the valley, would almost certainly be worse above 1000 feet and probably gusting dangerously at the 2559 feet summit;
+this new wind, strong down here in the valley, would almost certainly be worse above 1000 feet and probably gusting at the 2559 feet summit;

 and unlike yesterday’s romp, were I to go astray (and let’s face it, that was pretty likely) there were sheer drops from and near Kidsty’s summit.
 Sheer and very fatal drops.

-Frankly it would have been foolhardy to attempt the walk; especially solo.
+Frankly, it would have been foolhardy to attempt the walk; especially solo.

-My new route lay northwards, skirting the high fells, towards Pooley Bridge a small town at the far end of Ullswater.
+My alternative route lay northwards, skirting the high fells, towards Pooley Bridge a small town at the far end of Ullswater.
 I would then swing eastwards before finally turning south toward Shap.

-Initially, the walk would, for several miles, follow the eastern shore of Ullswater.
+Initially and for several miles, the walk hugged the eastern shore of Ullswater.
 For this, at least, I was grateful – it was a fine walk.
 For the first time since leaving St Bees, I was following new paths through new territory.

-Every time I emerged from a dip in the path or from a stand of conifers, that north-easterly would slap me across the face.
+Each time I emerged from a dip in the path or from a stand of conifers, that north-easterly would slap me across the face.
 It had stopped snowing but I suspected that higher up, it hadn’t.
 I grumpily concurred with my earlier decision to avoid the official route.

-I chatted merrily to myself about derelict farm buildings I would buy and renovate and of the gardens I would plant; I sang along to the beat of my boots on tarmac and held furious, triumphant arguments with people who had historically annoyed me (but who I wouldn’t possibly confront in real life).
+I chatted merrily to myself about the derelict farm buildings I would buy and renovate and of the gardens I would plant; I sang along to the beat of my boots on tarmac and held furious, triumphant arguments with people who had historically annoyed me (but whom I wouldn’t possibly confront in real life).

-And I enjoyed the quiet and ever-so-slowly-changing landscape.
+And I enjoyed the quiet ever-so-slowly-changing landscape.

 After leaving Pooley Bridge, I walked to the village of Askham,

 and then passed Knipe Hall on my way to Brampton Grange.
 I had covered about 17 miles and at a brisk pace.

 So what else happened?
-Well, there was a pleasingly round pond
+Well, there was a pleasingly round pond,

-the (unfulfilled) promise of more red squirrels
+the unfulfilled promise of more red squirrels,

 and a distant glimpse of Haweswater and the way I should have come.
 I shook my fist at it.